eBay/TrustFabric/Overview.md

 Overview
 ========
 TrustFabric implements security using two layer implementation:
-1. Fabric Layer - Underlay that provides secure application interaction
+1. Fabric Layer - Secure application (app-to-app) interaction, which validates application identity,  origin, and access authorizations
-2. Session Layer - Optional overlay that provides session information about the request initiator for transaction processing
+2. Session Layer - Optional session information about the request initiator for transaction processing over app-to-app interaction

 TrustFabric leverages JWT based Application Identity and Access Tokens for representing client application identity.
-Token represents the complete identity of the client application and can be validated locally by target service without external interaction/dependencies.
+Token represents the complete identity of the client application (including origin) and can be validated locally by target service without external interaction/dependencies.
 Since tokens are short duration tokens, renewal will ensure updates on claims are available in the token.
 All interactions happen over TLS 1.2+ enabled communication.
 Mutual authentication is achieved by leveraging TLS 1.2 verification based on RFC 6125 for the server and JWT based client identity.
 Access policies are embedded as claims for the client application, this makes authentication and authorization completely local and eliminates dependencies on external services.

 ![](./media/Application-overview.png)